DLXPlugins/highlight-and-share/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Released 2017-02-12
+* Fixing iOS/Android issue with highlighted text being only the initial selection.

 = 2.1.0 =
 * Released 2017-01-11
 * Sharing via Facebook is now possible if you create a Facebook application ID.